pperzyna/pperzyna.github.io/content/blog/2020/05/how-to-create-dependency-graph-in-terraform.md

 ## Debugging

-The easiest way to get to know which resource is dependent on which one is to use `terraform graph`.
+The easiest way to get to know which resource is dependent on which one, is to use `terraform graph`.
 The output from that command will be a visual representation of dependencies in DOT format, which can be used by [GraphViz](http://www.graphviz.org/) to generate charts.

 > Graphviz is open source graph visualization software.
 Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.

+This can help you understand and see all connections between resources that Terraform assume to determine the proper order of modifying cloud resources.
 Let's see how to do that, but first of all, you have to install a graphviz package on your system.

 ### Mac's